 NSF also supports empirical research carried out by post-earthquake reconnaissance teams, which visit affected regions to document earthquake impacts, the performance of the built environment and response and recovery efforts.
 The observations of these teams are valuable inputs to NEHRP’s applied research.

 NEHRP uses research results to develop the earthquake risk-reduction measures that are subsequently disseminated and put into practice through the program’s implementation efforts.
 Development is often closely integrated with research or implementation activities.
-NIST’s applied earthquake engineering research, for example, is integrated with the development of performance-based tools, guidelines and standards under the agency’s Earthquake Risk Mitigation Research and Development Program.
+NIST’s applied earthquake engineering research, for example, is integrated with the development of performance-based tools, guidelines and standards under the agency’s Earthquake Risk Reduction in Buildings and Infrastructure Program.

 USGS developed and continues to expand the Advanced National Seismic System, which monitors earthquake activity throughout the United States.
 Seismic activity elsewhere in the world is monitored through the Global Seismographic Network, which both USGS and NSF help to maintain.
 USGS develops innovative technologies, systems and products for rapidly reporting on seismic events detected by ANSS.
 These products describe earthquakes in ways that are useful to a variety of audiences, including emergency responders, infrastructure managers, scientists, the news media and the public.